5 Workers Are Missing After An Explosion At Oklahoma Drilling Rig

 In a statement, the company operating the drilling rig said it wasn't sure what caused the explosion and fire.

-One burned worker was taken to a hospital by helicopter, 16 other workers made it off the rig safely."
+One burned worker was taken to a hospital by helicopter.
+Sixteen other workers made it off the rig safely."

 Workers were "pretty shook up," Pittsburg County Sheriff Chris Morris told journalists at a news conference.
 "It's a pretty dramatic deal to go through."